 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Yukon Gold Potatoes

 Chicken Stock Concentrate

-• Meanwhile, pat pork* dry with paper towels; season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium heat.
-Add pork and sear, turning occasionally, until browned all over, 4-8 minutes. • While pork cooks, peel and mince half the garlic (mince all for 4 servings).
-Once browned, transfer pork to one side of a second baking sheet.
+• While potatoes roast, pat pork* dry with paper towels; season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium heat.
+Add pork and sear, turning occasionally, until browned all over, 4-8 minutes. • Meanwhile, peel and mince half the garlic (all for 4 servings). • Once pork is browned, transfer to one side of a second baking sheet.

 • Cut broccoli florets into bite-size pieces if necessary.
 Toss with a drizzle of olive oil and a pinch of salt and pepper on opposite side of baking sheet from pork.

 • Transfer sheet with pork and broccoli to middle rack.
 Roast until pork is cooked through and broccoli is tender, 12-15 minutes. • Once pork is done, transfer to a cutting board to rest.
 Thinly slice crosswise.

 • Heat a drizzle of oil in pan used for pork over medium heat.
 Add minced garlic and thyme; cook until fragrant, 30 seconds. • Stir in stock concentrates, honey, and ¼ cup water (1/3 cup for 4 servings).
 Simmer, scraping up any browned bits from bottom of pan, until sauce has reduced and thickened, 2-3 minutes. • Stir in 1 TBSP butter (2 TBSP for 4) until melted.
 Season with salt and pepper.
 TIP: If sauce seems too thick, stir in a splash or two of water.

 • Divide pork, broccoli, and potatoes between plates.
 Drizzle pork with sauce and serve.